Change in Use of an Immovable

 If you convert a commercial complex into a residential complex without engaging in new construction or substantial renovation work, you may be considered to be the builder of the residential complex and to have made substantial renovations.

-If the residential complex or a residential unit in the complex is leased for residential purposes, you may be considered to be both the seller and recipient of the complex and therefore be required to remit the tax deemed collected, which are calculated on the fair market value (FMV) of the complex.
+If the residential complex or a residential unit in the complex is leased for residential purposes, you may be considered to be both the seller and recipient of the complex and therefore be required to remit the tax deemed collected, which is calculated on the fair market value (FMV) of the complex.
 In this case, you may be entitled to a rebate of the taxes paid for a new residential rental property if certain conditions are met.

 Refunds of taxes paid